Youth Meetings,

 “They Presented Unto Him Gifts”...
 Matthew 2:11

 There are so many in need that it is hard to choose just one project at Christmas time.
 There are groups that collect coats for the needy.
 There are churches that collect the "shoe box gifts" for children in foreign countries.
 There are toy drives, food collections, and angel trees all around.
-But don't forget those closest to you that may need help.
+Last year we collected diapers and new baby items for a local crisis center and the response was tremendous.
+Don't forget those closest to you that may need help.
 Are there any in your church or family that could use food or toys for their children?
 Is there a small nursing home near you that could suggest small gifts for their residents?
 Our youth group made Gift Baskets for the nursing home we visit once a month.
 If you don't have money to spend, maybe there are some who could use a little of your time.
 There may be mothers with young children, or elderly friends with crippled hands that could use your help wrapping presents.
 Open your eyes... look at those around you... pray for guidance... and let God lead you in the right direction.
 Then, this Christmas, why not present yourself to Him?

 “A Word In Season”...
 Isaiah 50:4